-- a) Pull kelly up out of rotary table and stop pumps. - b) Open valve(s) on choke line. - c) Close the blowout preventer and gradually reclose choke line. - d) Record shut-in drill pipe (P{dp}) and casing (P{cg}) pressure.
-Maximum allowable casing pressure to be dependent on casing depth and burst rating.
-Allowable pressure for each string to be posted and noted in driller's instructions and on well control data sheet.
+- a) Pull kelly up out of rotary table and stop pumps. - b) Open valve(s) on choke line. - c) Close the blowout preventer and gradually re-close choke line. - d) Record shut-in drill-pipe pressure (P{dp}) and casing pressure (P{cg}).

+Maximum allowable casing pressure is dependent on casing depth and burst rating.
+Allowable pressure for each string is to be posted and noted in driller's instructions and on well-control data sheet.

-Inform the Drilling Supervisor and/or precede with appropriate kick control measures as follows in Step 12.
+Inform the Drilling Supervisor as soon as possible and proceed with appropriate kick-control measures as follows in Step 12.